dkatial1442004/LLM-Firewall-Prompt-Injection-Detection-/README.md

 ## How Detection Works

--TF-IDF converts the incoming prompt into numerical word and bigram features.
+- TF-IDF converts the incoming prompt into numerical word and bigram features.
--Logistic Regression analyzes these features and estimates how likely the prompt is to represent an attack.
+- Logistic Regression analyzes these features and estimates how likely the prompt is to represent an attack.
--Regex-based checks identify known suspicious patterns and add an additional risk signal.
+- Regex-based checks identify known suspicious patterns and add an additional risk signal.
--The detection signals are combined into a risk score.
+- The detection signals are combined into a risk score.
--Prompts scoring ≥ 0.5 are classified as malicious.
+- Prompts scoring ≥ 0.5 are classified as malicious.

 ## Tech Stack

-- Backend: Python · FastAPI · Pydantic · Scikit-learn · SQLite
+- Backend: Python · FastAPI , Pydantic , Scikit-learn , SQLite
-- Machine Learning: TF-IDF · Logistic Regression · Regex Pattern Matching
+- Machine Learning: TF-IDF , Logistic Regression , Regex Pattern Matching
-- Frontend: React · TypeScript · Vite · Tailwind CSS · Recharts · Lucide React
+- Frontend: React , TypeScript , Vite · Tailwind CSS , Recharts , Lucide React

 ## Run it locally